-Where the boiler is connected to a gas supply which has a zero set governor then it is necessary under the Gas Safe (Installation and Use) Regulations 26.9. to perform a combustion analysis test for CO/CO2 (The limits for the boiler is given in "Technical Data" section (page 24 ADVANCE 25S and page 27 AD-

-VANCE 30S: CO2 contents / other flue gas figures) and complete the Certificate of Exemption section of the Benchmark.
+Where the boiler is connected to a gas supply which has a zero set governor then it is necessary under the Gas Safe (Installation and Use) Regulations 26.9. to perform a combustion analysis test for $CO/CO_2$ (The limits for the boiler is given in the section "Technical data AD-VANCE 15OV" on page 24, "Technical data ADVANCE 18OV" on page 27 and "Technical data ADVANCE 24OV" on page 30: $CO_2$ contents / other flue gas figures) and complete the Certificate of Exemption section of the Benchmark.